Anna Massey: Early life

 Massey was born in Thakeham, Sussex, England, the daughter of British actress Adrianne Allen and Canadian-born Hollywood actor Raymond Massey.
-Her brother Daniel Massey was also an actor.
+Her parents divorced when she was an infant and she continued to live in England with her mother.
+Her older brother Daniel Massey also became an actor.
 She was the niece of Vincent Massey, a Governor General of Canada, and her godfather was film director John Ford.